AscendingPassage.com HOME PAGE.

 dark chambers and hidden doorways.

-column" and resembles a monstrous stem of papyrus, rises here in a
+suggestive of reeds and resembling a stem of papyrus, rise here in a

 In many

-cases these stones are missing and leave large openings on to the real
+cases stones are missing and leave large openings to the real

 through the gaps, into the very chapels where the men of old had